divyuk/fastapi-books/README.md

 There will be two tables one for user and other for to-do.

+DBMS used : SQLite

+SQLAlchemy : SQLAlchemy is an open-source SQL toolkit and object-relational mapper for the Python programming

 #### The table structure
 <img src= "assests/4.png" width="447" height="400">